 For those that are not accustomed to the north, winter can be one of the most beautiful times of the year.
 There have been many instances where I have wanted to go stop the car while I’m driving just to get a cool shot of the trees or the frozen stream by my work.
-Online I keep seeing all these really cool images of frozen falls.
-I find it funny that one of the most photographed ones is just 30 minutes from my house, and I have never visited it.
+But what is most impressive is what happens to the waterfalls.
+Thankfully Minnehaha Falls is just 30 minutes from my house.
 When most people think of looking at a waterfall, they think they have to venture into the woods.
 With these falls, you have to go into the city.

 At the top of the falls, you could see water misting out from it.
 The base of the falls had a big mound of water where it had been piling up.
 Because the water is constantly moving, it is always changing.
 If we went back in a couple weeks, we could probably notice a bunch of differences.
 You could see open water at the base of the falls where the ice had not fully formed.
 There were big openings between the frozen falls where you could see behind it.
 There were a bunch of people that were taking advantage of the opportunity do to just that.
 They were getting some of the amazing shots.

 Behind Minnehaha Falls

 As a warning, going to the base of the frozen falls is prohibited and very illegal.
 They have barricades up and no trespassing signs all over the place.
 To get down to the falls, you have a few options.
 Going down a set of icy stairs, that are not maintained at all or scale down the snowy side of the river banks walls.
 Then venture out onto the ice, of unknown thickness and make your way through an opening in the wall of ice.
 Those that venture in are rewarded with a view of an ice cave.